ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 ## Workflow

 All code changes and additions to Mbed OS are handled through GitHub.
 If you want to contribute, either by adding features or by fixing bugs, please follow the guidelines for [new features](#features) and [bugs](#reporting-bugs).
 In both cases, please follow the [code style guide and GitHub pull request guidelines](/docs/v5.10/reference/style.html).
-Please also read the [Contributor License Agreement (CLA)](/docs/v5.10/reference/license.html) guidelines because we will immediately close pull requests submitted without a CLA.

 ### Mbed OS maintainers